 As a result of the recordings, the judge granted Bettencourt’s daughter’s request and named her and her sons guardians of her mother’s assets.
 The judge also named one of Bettencourt’s grandsons as her personal guardian.

 Guardianships and Conservatorships

 U.S. law allows for similar arrangements to the one that the French judge ordered for Bettencourt.
-In Arizona and New Mexico, a guardianship is for the care and control of another person, whether it is a minor or an incompetent adult.
+In Arizona, a guardianship is for the care and control of another person, whether it is a minor or an incompetent adult.
 A guardian deals with the care of and well-being of the person under the guardianship.

 A conservatorship is set up to manage the financial assets of a minor or an adult whom court has found incompetent to manage his or her own affairs.
 The conservator has the right to act on the person’s behalf to pay debts, maintain assets and make financial decisions.

 The conservatorship/guardianship process can be very expensive and protracted, and it is very public, as attested to by the Bettencourt matter.
 A properly created and maintained living trust will help people in Arizona avoid the publicity, expense, delays and other grief of these proceedings, while providing great protection for the person in need.

 This blog should be used for informational purposes only.
 It does not create an attorney-client relationship with any reader and should not be construed as legal advice.
 If you need legal advice, please contact an attorney in your community who can assess the specifics of your situation.

 - How Much Power Is in a Power of Attorney? - May 19, 2023